Vaddo/FavColors/README.md

 **2)** Add your favourite colors by modifying the content of the `index.html` file

-- Set the `data-title` attribute for the title
+- Set the `data-title` attribute for a title

 - Add hex color codes seperated by space